Leonas/funlife-server/public/src/core/ui/README.md

 //Not inspected yet
-.slideTransition(prevPanel, currPanel, go_back)     //initiate a sliding transition .finishTransition(oldDiv)                         //called at end of each transition to hide the old div and reset .update_footer_elements(elements)                 //update the elements in the footer .update_side_menu(elements)                       //update the elements in the side menu                                                            //the doingTransition variable
+.slideTransition(prevPanel, currPanel, go_back)     //initiate a sliding transition .finishTransition(oldDiv)                         //called at end of each transition to hide the old div and reset .set_footer(div_id)                           //grab a div and make that the footer .update_side_menu(elements)                       //update the elements in the side menu                                                            //the doingTransition variable

 ```

+class .back_button will make you go back if clicked